You can contact our Ohio Federal Research Network team by dropping us a message via our website’s contact page, or by calling us at +1 (937) 705-1000.

 Response: Yes, it would be appropriate to be consistent and use the performance period that is used on the cover sheet.

 Table of contents and glossary are included in the Technical Proposal 8 page count.
-All items listed in section 3.2 of the solicitation count towards the 8 page limit of the Technical Proposal with the exception of the cover page and items residing in the Appendix.
-Appendix items are listed in section 3.2.14 and include: SEE, resumes, and Letters of Intent).
-There is a checklist that may be helpful regarding page counts, etc. https://ohiofrn.org/sites/ofrn/files/attachments/cms_blog/ofrn_round_6_opportunity_announcement_submission_checklist.pdf
+See Appendix 3A for a template.
+All items in the template section A count towards the 8 page limit of the Technical Proposal with the exception of the cover page and executive summary as noted.
+See the Round 7 Opportunity Announcement section 3.2 Submission Guidelines for page limited for the remaining sections of the Technical proposal:

 There is no page limit to the cost proposal.

-OFRN Opportunity Announcement Section 3.2.12 (Subcontractors) states that consultants are considered as Subcontractors.
+OFRN Opportunity Announcement Appendix 3A Section A.12 (Subcontractors) states that consultants are considered as Subcontractors.
 If the consultant has a significant contribution to the project, then they should be listed as a subcontractor.

 Clarification on Appendices and how they are numbered/what goes where?
 Instructions say to add Resumes and LOIs to the appendix, but it doesn’t say which number, is there a certain place these need to go/way these need to be labeled?